Freedom-Club-Sec/Coldwire-python/STRANDLOCK_PROTOCOL.md

 The reason we opted for a hash-chain based design, instead of a simple counter, is to ensure metadata of how many key rotations occured never gets leaked, even when `xChaCha20Poly1305` is broken.
 Even if `Alice's` or `Bob's` endpoint get compromised, no metadata of how many key rotation occured could be recovered.

+Acknowlegement make this design fully async, and arguably more secure than other async `PFS` schemes, as only one set of keypairs are at use at any time.

 ### 5. Messaging (`MSGS`)
 #### 5.1 OTP Batch Generation (`Alice`)